Upper Circuit on IPO Listing Day Explained | Trading Guide for Beginners

 Emotional decision-making

-Many beginners enter trades based purely on excitement or fear of missing out.
-Unfortunately, this often leads to poor trading decisions and financial losses.
+Many beginners enter trades purely based on market hype or fear of missing out (FOMO), which often leads to poor investment decisions.

 Enter trades only after confirmation

-High volume + steady price increase: Strong buying interest
+High volume + rising price → strong buying interest

-Combining price action with volume analysis can help traders make more informed decisions.
+Combining price action and volume analysis can improve decision-making.

 3. Always Use Stop-Loss Orders

-Professional traders always prioritize capital protection over quick profits.
+Professional traders prioritize capital protection over short-term gains.

-IPO hype can temporarily drive stock prices higher.
-However, sustainable long-term growth depends on the company’s fundamentals.
+While IPO excitement can temporarily push prices higher, long-term performance depends on the company’s fundamentals.

 Industry position